-The DSL-360T ADSL Modem utilizes the latest ADSL enhancements to provide a reliable Internet portal suitable for most small to medium sized offices.
-DSL-360T advantages include:
+The DSL-302T ADSL Modem utilizes the latest ADSL enhancements to provide a reliable Internet portal suitable for most small to medium sized offices.
+DSL-302T advantages include:

-- PPP (Point-to-Point Protocol) Security The DSL-360T ADSL Modem supports PAP (Password Authentication Protocol) and CHAP (Challenge Handshake Authentication Protocol) for PPP connections. - DHCP Support Dynamic Host Configuration Protocol automatically and dynamically assigns al LAN IP settings to each host on your network.
-This eliminates the need to reconfigure every host whenever changes in network topology occur. - Network Address Translation (NAT) For small office environments, the DSL-360T allows multiple users on the LAN to access the Internet concurrently through a single Internet account.
-This provides Internet access to everyone in the office for the price of a single user. - NAT improves network security in effect by hiding the private network behind one global and visible IP address.
-NAT address mapping can also be used to link two IP domains via a LAN-to-LAN connection. - TCP/IP (Transfer Control Protocol/Internet Protocol) The DSL-360T supports TCP/IP protocol, the language used for the Internet.
-It is compatible with access servers manufactured by major vendors. - ATM (Asynchronous Transfer Mode) The DSL-360T supports Bridged Ethernet over ATM (RFC1483), IP over ATM (RFC1577) and PPP over ATM (RFC 2364). - Precise ATM Traffic Shaping Traffic shaping is a method of controlling the flow rate of ATM data cells.
+- PPP (Point-to-Point Protocol) Security The DSL-302T ADSL Modem supports PAP (Password Authentication Protocol) and CHAP (Challenge Handshake Authentication Protocol) for PPP connections. - DHCP Support Dynamic Host Configuration Protocol automatically and dynamically assigns al LAN IP settings to each host on your network.
+This eliminates the need to reconfigure every host whenever changes in network topology occur.. - TCP/IP (Transfer Control Protocol/Internet Protocol) The DSL-302T supports TCP/IP protocol, the language used for the Internet.
+It is compatible with access servers manufactured by major vendors. - ATM (Asynchronous Transfer Mode) The DSL-302T supports Bridged Ethernet over ATM (RFC1483), IP over ATM (RFC1577) and PPP over ATM (RFC 2364). - Precise ATM Traffic Shaping Traffic shaping is a method of controlling the flow rate of ATM data cells.
 This function helps to establish the Quality of Service for ATM data transfer. - G.hs (Auto-handshake) This allows the Modem to automatically choose either the G.lite or G.dmt ADSL connection standards. - High Performance Very high rates of data transfer are possible with the Modem.
-Up to eight Mbps downstream bit rate using the G.dmt. - Easy Installation The DSL-360T uses a web-based graphical user interface program for convenient management access and easy set up.
+Up to eight Mbps downstream bit rate using the G.dmt. - Easy Installation The DSL-302T uses a web-based graphical user interface program for convenient management access and easy set up.
 Any common web browser software can be used to manage the Modem.